GetDKAN/dkan/docs/source/user-guide/guide_local_files.rst

 Now our import will use the local file.

 If we used harvest to set up the datasets, they are probably already queued to import.
 If not, we can set up our dataset to import.
-We use :code:`dkan:datastore:localize`, which will finalize the localization of the files we've uploaded, and will also then trigger the database imports of these resources.
+We use :code:`dkan:datastore:localize`, which will finalize the localization of the files we've uploaded, and will also then queue the database imports of these resources for subsequent runs.

 .. prompt:: bash $